getsentry/sentry-javascript/MIGRATION.md

 This will let you select which updates to run, and automatically update your code.
 Make sure to still review all code changes!

+## Deprecated `Transaction` integration

+This pluggable integration from `@sentry/integrations` will be removed in v8.
+It was already undocumented and is not necessary for the SDK to work as expected.

 ## Changed integration interface

 In v8, integrations passed to a client will have an optional `setupOnce()` hook.
 Currently, this hook is always present,